Background pattern

 Consult your doctor or pharmacist before starting to take Zolpidem Teva-ratiopharm

-• If you havesevere liver disease.
+• if you suffer from severe liver disease.

 You should not use Zolpidem Teva-ratiopharm as there is a risk of brain damage (encephalopathy).
 Contact your doctor.

-• If you have had another mental illness in the past
+• if you have had another mental illness in the past

 General